dhmay/jamstats/README.md

 # jamstats
 Commandline tools for doing statistics and making plots on data from [CRG roller derby scoreboard](https://github.com/rollerderby/scoreboard) JSON files, or from a running scoreboard server.
 Supports both v4.x and v5.x scoreboard versions.
+[Let's see some plots!](https://github.com/dhmay/jamstats#lets-see-some-plots)

 ## Installation